-DAC invites you to organize a workshop on emerging topics related to design, design methodologies, and design automation.
+DAC invites you to submit a workshop on emerging topics related to design, design methodologies, and design automation.
 Workshop proposals should address topics which span the interest of many suppliers and users, and are not for a single vendor to advertise their technology.

 DAC workshops are a central part of DAC’s technical program and span anywhere from two to nine hours.
 The Workshop Organizer is responsible for developing the agenda, selecting, inviting and confirming the speakers, and communicating all workshop details to the DAC office.